-The Crossroads Program supports parents up to age 21 by helping pay a portion of their child care and transportation costs so they can continue their education and graduate from high school.
+The Crossroads Program supports teen parents up to age 21 by helping pay a portion of their child care and transportation costs so they can continue their education.

 - Under the age of 21

 - Male or female - married or unmarried

 - Living in the same house with the child

 How the Program Works

 Each parent works one-on-one with a Crossroads case manager who will offer ongoing guidance and support.

 - Complete an assessment, discuss education goals, and identify any barriers that might prevent achieving education goals